meltano/meltano/docs/src/handbook/marketing/README.md

 Want to hear everything we are talking and thinking about internally and in the open source data would.
 Follow along, it's easy!

+### Naming a Blog Post
+Start with the title of the post, be as descriptive as possible but succinct.
+Do not begin with the date.
+Only include a date if the content will not be evergreen and it is critical to note the date for the timeliness of the post.
+Adding a date to the title will instantly date the post and generally when people are looking for content they are not looking for when it was published more what they can learn in the post.

 ## YouTube

 Meltano posts numerous videos to YouTube each week, covering everything from product releases to engineering discussions.
 Meltano videos posted to YouTube should follow a standard template when naming a video and adding a video description.
 Common naming conventions make it simple to find the latest version of our weekly videos, and an expanded description with information about Meltano and how to contact the team make it easy for individuals who discover a video to get up to speed quickly.